assafbk/mocha_code/README.md

 # Measure Open-Vocabulary Hallucination Rate With The OpenCHAIR Benchmark
 To perform evaluation over the OpenCHAIR benchmark:
-1. Create a csv file with 2 columns:

-    `gt_caption` : the OpenCHAIR ground-truth captions

-    `generated_caption` : the output captions of the model to be evaluated.
+1. Create a csv file with a single column `generated_caption`, which contrains the generated captions of the model to be evaluated.

-    We provide an example script for generating such a file for BLIP-Base with MOCHa optimization, by running:
+    We provide an example script for generating such a file for the MOCHa-optimized BLIP-Base model, by running:

     ```Shell
     python OpenCHAIR/generate_captions.py \